bobby-valenzuela/PerlRestAPI/README.md

 - Content-Type: application/json
 - Authorization: Bearer <token>

-Note: Obviously token wouldn't expire after 10s (nor serving on port 3000) - but this is a template to lay the groupdwork for a RESTful service with Dancer.
+Note: Obviously accessToken wouldn't expire after 10s (nor serving on port 3000) - but this is a template to lay the groundwork for a RESTful service with Dancer.
+Also, we're only manually validating one user when we really should be validating against a database.